In the world, 80% of the energy used is produced by burning fossil fuels, including oil, coal, methane.

 - The occupation of the territory.
-The wind turbines and works to support occupy only 2-3% of the land needed for the construction of the plant (the remaining part of the territory can be used for agriculture and grazing).
+The wind turbines and the supporting works occupy only 2-3% of the territory necessary for the construction of the plant (the remaining part of the territory can be used for agriculture and pastoralism).

 - Visual impact.
-The wind turbines for their configuration are visible and in some cases disfigure the landscape
+Due to their configuration, the wind turbines are visible and in some cases disfigure the surrounding landscape

 - Noise.
-The noise that emits a wind turbine blade is caused by friction with the air and the multiplier of the turns.
-The noise from a wind turbine should be less than 45 decibels in the vicinity of housing
+The noise emitted by a wind turbine is caused by the friction of the blades with the air and by the speed multiplier.
+The noise from a wind turbine must be less than 45 decibels near homes

 - Effects on flora and fauna.
-The only observed effects relate to the impact of the birds with the rotor of the machines.
+The only effects observed are the impact of birds with the rotor of the machines.

 - Interference on telecommunications and electromagnetic effects.
-The activity of the wind turbines can interfere conl'attività radar.
+The activity of the wind turbines can interfere with the activity of the radar.

 - In conclusion, the advantages of wind farms to protect the environment and the welfare of the individual are qualitatively outweigh the disadvantages, which can be alleviated with small steps, such as the form carefully choose the color and size of the wind turbines because they harmonize with the landscape.